 What do you think when you hear the word rest?
 Does it mean to sleep more?
 Refrain from activity?
 Be unproductive, weak or lazy?

 What does it mean when the Bible talks about rest from a spiritual perspective?
-How do you embrace His rest?
+How do you find rest in God?

 Over the course of a year, I learned the meaning of rest.
 I learned to “be still and know that I am God” as the Bible says in Psalms 46:10.